krumsieklab/mtVAE/README.md

 # mtVAE

-The repository contains scripts to replicate findings in the paper **Gomari et al., "_Variational autoencoders learn universal latent representations of metabolomics data"_**
+The repository contains scripts to replicate findings in the paper **Gomari, Schweickart et al., "_Variational autoencoders learn universal latent representations of metabolomics data"_**

 <br>